xkmato/uvocollab/UvoCollab MVP Task List.md

 - **Task 6.5: Backend: handleContractSigned Webhook**

-  - **Description:** A Firebase Function (HTTP webhook) to listen for the "contract signed" event from the e-signature service.
+  - **Description:** A Backend (HTTP webhook) to listen for the "contract signed" event from the e-signature service.
   - **Dependencies:** Task 6.4
   - **Acceptance Criteria (AC):**